-‘Increase the peace’ a Nike x Stussy t-shirt collaboration, sold out online, rrp $153.
+‘Increase the peace’ a Nike x Stussy t-shirt collaboration, stocked online at www.streetwearparadise.ch, rrp $153.

 There have been many historic signifiers of peace; the dove and the olive branch officially replaced in 1958 by the image now in our collective visual consciousness.
 Gerald Holtom, artist, designed what would become the international peace symbol.
 His design looked to the semaphore, maritime communication, system for the signifiers of the letters ‘n’ and ‘d’.
 It was designed as a logo for the British faction of the Campaign for Nuclear Disarmament and became synonymous with global movements calling for anti-war activism and free love, painted across Volkswagen Kombis and worn on long chains around necks.

 The symbol spread as it was not trademarked or copyrighted and has therefore had a long, convoluted history of commodification and has been co-opted to suit a multitude of agendas.

 There was an exhibition in 2017 at SCHIRN Kunsthalle, Frankfurt, the core curatorial concept was 'submissions for a new peace logo'.
 The design of a new logo was suggested to pursue the idea of how peace actually functions in the 21st century.
 I am interested in this call for the reinvention of such a visual signifier, as we can understand what the peace logo has come to represent and how warped and used/ misused/ appropriated and capitalised it has become.

 Where do we now place the peace logo, something that has become so remarkably meaningful and simultaneously meaningless, is it time to replace it?

 'Peace, Love, Yoga, Plants' printed on an organic cotton tank with eco inks, available at bodhiglow.com for $45.